riastrad/cyberbspace/posts/2026/bhutan.md

 Our final morning in the country we stayed at a resort within view of the airport in Paro.
 It's one of the busier parts of town, but the only thing I heard as I sat on the balcony of my hotel room that final morning was the babble of the river that ran nearby.
 As I get older, it's increasingly clear that we understand the places we visit only in relation to other places we have been.
 Maybe this is what the incessant din and oppressive summer heat of Mumbai has taught me most of all, how quiet and sublime other parts of the world can be.

-{% dither "/img/blog/2026/bhutan-5.jpeg" %}
-<div class="center-text"><small>The tips of prayer flags seen here on a cloudy day.
-It's customary to plant 108 of these flags in memory of a deceased loved one.</small></div><br />
+{% blogpic "/img/blog/2026/bhutan-5.jpeg" "The tips of prayer flags seen here on a cloudy day.
+It's customary to plant 108 of these flags in memory of a deceased loved one." %}